 Understanding sleep problems and insomnia

 We all have evenings when we find it hard to fall asleep or find ourselves waking up in the night.
-How we sleep and how much sleep we need is different for all of us and changes as we get older.
+How we sleep and how much sleep we need is different for all of us, and it often changes as we get older.

 Sleep problems usually sort themselves out within about a month.
 But longer stretches of bad sleep can start to affect our lives.
-It can cause extreme tiredness and make usually manageable tasks harder.
+Poor sleep can cause extreme tiredness and make usually manageable tasks harder.